-In reauthorizing the SDWA, Congress recognized that they had not been adequately funding state drinking water programs for those states that have assumed primacy for enforcing the SDWA.
+In reauthorizing the SDWA, Congress recognized that the Public Water System Supervision (PWSS) grant does not provide adequate funds for those states that have assumed primacy for enforcing the SDWA.
 Congress chose to provide states with the option of using up to ten percent of their annual DWSRF allotment to help resolve this state funding issue.
 Washington is using its full ten percent allotment to manage the state drinking water program.
 States must provide an additional 100 percent match for federal funds used from this set-aside.
-Washington is providing this match by using credits from previous overmatch of the state's 1993 Public Water System Supervision (PWSS) grant and other sources of drinking water program funds.
+Washington is providing this match by using credits from previous overmatch of the state's 1993 PWSS grant and other sources of drinking water program funds.

-A significant number of DOH positions are funded out of this set-aside to address the following activities:
+A significant number of Office of Drinking Water (ODW) positions are funded out of this set-aside to address the following activities:

-- Administer the state PWSS program. - Maintain and improve the DOH Office of Drinking Water's computer system. - Work collaboratively with staff, public water supplies, and government agencies to help them understand regulatory requirements and assist them when water quality contamination occurs. - Carry out notification, compliance, financial, and technical assistance activities.
-This includes the assurance that system compliance with requirements for consumer confidence reports and various water quality monitoring requirements are met. - Develop regulations, program plans, ODW policies, guidelines, etc. that are technical in nature.
+- Administer the state drinking water program. - Maintain and improve the Office's data systems. - Work with public water systems to help them understand regulatory requirements and assist them when water quality contamination or other water system problems occur. - Carry out notification, compliance, financial, and technical assistance activities.
+This includes the assurance that system compliance with requirements for consumer confidence reports and various water quality monitoring requirements are met. - Develop regulations, program plans, ODW policies, guidelines, etc., that are technical in nature. - Partner and work collaboratively with other local, state, and federal agencies to ensure safe drinking water in communities across the state.